Pandemic Puts A Crimp On Voter Registration, Potentially Altering Electorate

 But this year, in the middle of a pandemic?

-"The rules of engagement have been completely upended," said Tram Nguyen, New Virginia Majority's co executive director.
+"The rules of engagement have been completely upended," said Tram Nguyen, New Virginia Majority's co-executive director.

 "We're not able to walk the neighborhood streets.
-We're not able to set up tables at community centers and places where it's easy to reach people in community.
+We're not able to set up tables at community centers and places where it's easy to reach people in [the] community.
 So organizers have still continued to do the work around engaging folks.
 It looks a lot different," she said.

 The group is now reaching people online, mostly over social media and video chats, but Nguyen doubts that they'll be able to register as many new voters this year as they did in 2016.